apollographql/supergraph-demo-fed2/README.md

 ![Get apollo key](docs/media/fed2/0-apollo-key.png)

 ### Publish subgraphs to Apollo Studio

+> Run the `make` commands within the root project directory after you've cloned the repo.

 Then publish the 3 [subgraph schemas](./subgraphs) to the registry in Apollo Studio.